miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 ### Required Fields
 Field | Description
 ----- | -----------
-comment | object containing "content" & "author"
+comment | object containing "content" and "author"
 - content | content of the comment
 - author | author of the comment